virtuocity/alx-low_level_programming/0x0B-malloc_free/README.md

 + Returns NULL if str = NULL
 + On success, the _strdup function returns a pointer to the duplicated string.
 It returns NULL if insufficient
 memory was available
+### 2. Write a function that concatenates two strings
++ Prototype: char *str_concat(char *s1, char *s2);
++ The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed
+by the contents of s2, and null terminated.
++ if NULL is passed, treat it as an empty string
++ The function should return NULL on failure
+### 2.Write a function that returns a pointer to a 2 dimensional array of integers.
++ Prototype: int **alloc_grid(int width, int height);
++ Each element of the grid should be initialized to 0
++ The function should return NULL on failure
++ If width or height is 0 or negative, return NULL
 ## Links
 https://alx-intranet.hbtn.io/projects/222
 https://man7.org/linux/man-pages/man3/strdup.3.html